 Can You Rent After Bankruptcy?

 Because bankruptcy remains on a person’s credit report for seven to 10 years, renting an apartment or house can be challenging because a potential landlord can see the bankruptcy during a background check.
 However, bankruptcy does not automatically bar a person from renting a home or apartment.
-A Florida bankruptcy lawyer can give you some strategies for improving your chances of renting after bankruptcy.
+An Orlando bankruptcy lawyer can give you some strategies for improving your chances of renting after bankruptcy.

 Can Student Loans Be Included in Bankruptcy?